Alishahryar1/Auto-Testing/README.md

-# AutoTestFramework

-AutoTestFramework is a comprehensive and adaptable Java-based automated testing solution designed to assess the functionality and performance of applications or their individual components.
+This is a comprehensive and adaptable Java-based automated testing solution designed to assess the functionality and performance of applications or their individual components.

 For detailed information, please explore these sections: